 While Silicon Valley has deep roots in building tools for government–particularly defense applications–a culture shift has led to increased politicization and push back against working collaboratively with government.
 This panel will discuss the current cultural landscape, policy issues surrounding defense innovation, and rising pressure to restrict downstream uses of open platforms.

-Speakers: Trae Stephens, Partner at Founders Fund; James L. Cross, Portfolio Manager at Franklin Templeton; Pablo E. Carrillo, Of Counsel at Squire Patton Boggs; Garrett Johnson, Executive Director at Lincoln Network (Moderator)
+Speakers: Trae Stephens, Partner at Founders Fund; Pablo E. Carrillo, Of Counsel at Squire Patton Boggs; Mike Masnick, Founder and CEO of Techdirt; Katie McAuliffe, Federal Affairs Manager & Executive Director for Digital Liberty at Americans for Tax Reform (Moderator)

 3:30 pm - 3:50 pm